go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/02-memory.md

 	agent, err := blades.NewAgent(
 		"MemoryRecallAgent",
 		blades.WithModel(model),
-		blades.WithInstructions("Answer the user's question.
+		blades.WithInstruction("Answer the user's question.
 Use the 'Memory' tool if the answer might be in past conversations."), blades.WithTools(memoryTool),
 	)
 	if err != nil {